tesfayande/Pr2/README.md

 Note: The steps above assume that you have Node.js and Angular CLI installed on your local machine.
 To install these dependencies, follow the instructions at https://nodejs.org/ and https://cli.angular.io/.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-## Where to start

-As you can see, an architecture has already been defined for the project.
-It is just a suggestion, you can choose to use your own.
-The predefined architecture includes (in addition to the default angular architecture) the following:

-- `components` folder: contains every reusable components
-- `pages` folder: contains components used for routing
-- `core` folder: contains the business logic (`services` and `models` folders)

-I suggest you to start by understanding this starter code.
-Pay an extra attention to the `app-routing.module.ts` and the `olympic.service.ts`.

-Once mastered, you should continue by creating the typescript interfaces inside the `models` folder.
-As you can see I already created two files corresponding to the data included inside the `olympic.json`.
-With your interfaces, improve the code by replacing every `any` by the corresponding interface.

-You're now ready to implement the requested features.

-Good luck!